JPark617/cantonese-romanization-converter/README.md

 Note that each Cantonese syllable must be separated by a space, since otherwise the program will not recognize it as Cantonese.
 The program will automatically turn the input text entirely lowercase and remove all punctuation before attempting to convert.
 Any non-Cantonese or otherwise unrecognized text will not be altered further.

-This program currently supports conversion between the Jyutping and Yale systems.
+This program currently supports conversion between the ILE (Cantonese Pinyin), Jyutping, and Yale systems.

 ## Compatibility